biobakery/humann/doc/UserManual.md

 *   Optional: ``--sort-by {level|name|value}`` to indicate how the output should be sorted (default is original order)

 ## Tutorials ##

+### HUMAnN2 and paired-end sequencing data ###

+While HUMAnN2 is perfectly compatible with paired-end sequencing data, end-pairing relationships are currently not taken into account during the alignment process.
+This is due to the fact that HUMAnN2 aligns to isolated coding sequences: either at the nucleotide level or through translated search.
+As such, it will frequently be the case that one read will map inside a given coding sequence while its mate-pair will not.

+"""
+GENEGENEGENE
+     READ1-------READ2
+"""

+Penalizing such cases would be overly strict: in the absence of a the coding sequence's genomic context, this looks like a perfectly reasonable alignment (READ2 may fall in a non-coding region, and hence be unaligned, or in another [isolated] coding sequence).
+As a result, the best way to use paired-end sequencing data with HUMAnN2 is simply to concatenate all reads into a single FASTA or FASTQ file.

 ### PICRUSt output ###